Adnuntius/documentation/other-useful-information/gam-integration.md

 ---
 description: >-
-  This page describes how to integration Adnuntius Advertising with Google Ad Manager
+  This page describes how to integrate Adnuntius Advertising with Google Ad Manager
 ---

 # Google Ad Manager Integration